-- Please exercise care when making any gestures.
-An abusive, insulting or improper gesture can lead to the referee dismissing you and/or retrospective disciplinary action.
-It is important to note that disciplinary action can be taken for gestures which have a negative or inappropriate meaning in another country or part of the world, regardless of the fact that those gestures may not be widely known in England. - You are reminded that any form of abusive, insulting, or improper language or behaviour which The FA considers to have been directed towards a camera may be the subject of disciplinary action
+- Please be careful when making any gestures to opposing Players, officials or the crowd.
+An abusive, insulting or improper gesture can lead to the Referee dismissing you and/or retrospective disciplinary action. - It is important to note that disciplinary action can be taken for gestures which have a negative or inappropriate meaning in another country or part of the world, regardless of the fact that those gestures may not be widely known in England. - You are reminded that any form of abusive, insulting, or improper language or behaviour which The FA considers having been directed towards a camera may be the subject of disciplinary action. - You are reminded that you should not approach any spectators who enter the pitch. - It is the responsibility of stewards to deal with such incidents.
+Equally, you should not attempt to intervene in any matter being dealt with by stewards or the police as this can often lead to further problems.